CartoDB/carto-vl/docs/guides/XX-zoom-based-styling.md

 ### Getting started

-The zoom-based styling features that this guide covers are:
+The functionalities that we will explore in this guide are:
 - scaled()
   - How to keep symbol sizes consistent through zoom level
 - [zoomRange()](https://carto.com/developers/carto-vl/reference/#cartoexpressionszoomrange)